The Divorce Process in Albany

 The responding spouse is called the defendant, and they ultimately decide whether to take a contested route or submit to negotiations.

-If the defendant is served a summons in Albany, they have 20 days to respond.
+If the defendant is served a summons, they have 20 days to respond.
 If they are served out of state, they have 30 days to respond.
 If they do not respond after being served, they are considered in default after the time-period has elapsed.
 The plaintiff has the option to ask the court for a judgment divorce.

 If the plaintiff does not have the means to personally serve the defendant, they must apply to serve by an alternative method.
 With court approval, they could send by mail to their spouse’s last known location, publish it in a newspaper, or serve it through a relative or friend.
 Recently, being serviced by Facebook has been considered by some courts.
 If the spouse does not respond within 30 days, the matter proceeds with the same default act.